uriel1998/agaetr/README.md

 #### YOURLS

-Go to your already functional YOURLS instance.
-Get the API key from Place the URL of your instance and API key into `agaetr.ini`.
+Go to your already functional [YOURLS](https://yourls.org/) instance.
+Get the API key (secret signature token) from the `Tools` page of your admin interface.
+Place the URL of your instance and API key into `agaetr.ini`.

 `yourls_api =`